Influactive360/influactive-forms/README.md

 ## Installation

 1. Download the plugin and extract the zip file.
-2. Upload the `forms-everywhere-by-influactive` folder to the `/wp-content/plugins/` directory of your website.
+2. Upload the `influactive-forms` folder to the `/wp-content/plugins/` directory of your website.
 3. Activate the plugin through the "Plugins" menu in WordPress.
-4. Go to the "Forms Everywhere" section in your dashboard to begin designing your forms.
+4. Go to the "Forms" section in your dashboard to begin designing your forms.

 ## Frequently Asked Questions

 - **How do I create a form?**
-    - Navigate to the "Forms Everywhere" section in your dashboard and follow the intuitive steps, similar to post creation.
+    - Navigate to the "Forms" section in your dashboard and follow the intuitive steps, similar to post creation.

 - **How do I adjust the email appearance?**